 *Available to Law & Justice students via LAWS3555/JURD7555.
 For internship application dates and deadlines, current UNSW Law students should visit myLaw or contact Law Student Services for more information.

 Australian Journal of Human Rights internship

-Work with the editorial team of Australia's first peer-reviewed journal devoted exclusively to human rights development in Australia, the Asia-Pacific region and internationally.
-Interns will complete diverse tasks relating to all aspects of the production cycle, from screening submissions to identifying and liaising with reviewers and copyediting manuscripts before they are sent to production.
+The Australian Journal of Human Rights (AJHR) is a publication of the Australian Human Rights Institute.
+Interns will work with the editorial team of Australia's first peer-reviewed journal devoted exclusively to human rights development in Australia, the Asia-Pacific region and internationally.
+Interns will complete diverse tasks relating to all aspects of the production cycle, from screening submissions to identifying and liaising with reviewers, and copyediting manuscripts before they are sent to production.
 Read more about the journal here.